-In this post, I’ll discuss seven of the most important b2b content marketing metrics that every business should track to measure success—and explain why they matter so much to your company.
+In this article, I will explain what marketing metrics are, why they are important, how to use them to make data-driven decisions. and seven of the most important b2b content marketing metrics that every business should track to measure success.

 Before diving into the metrics you shouldn’t ignore, let’s look at why those metrics are important and how to use them effectively.

 Marketing metrics are a set of quantitative and qualitative measurements used to evaluate the performance of marketing campaigns.
 These measurements help businesses understand how well their marketing efforts are working and how to improve them.
 Marketing metrics can be used to measure various aspects of a marketing campaign, including:

 - Brand awareness

 - Lead generation